 Emergency Relief for Artists

 With performance venues and cultural institutions abruptly shuttered, artists and arts organizations face sudden precarity at a time when they are called to be agents of community wellbeing.
-SNF support totaling $800,000 for three collaborative funds will help get emergency relief to individual artists and small to medium-sized arts organizations:
+SNF has supported emergency relief for individual artists and small to medium-sized arts organizations.

 |Dance/NYC||New York City||Supporting hundreds of individual dancers and dance organizations in NYC with emergency funding through the organization's COVID-19 Dance Relief Fund|